4.8 out of 5 Stars

 These flaws make Couch to 5k especially difficult for (real) beginner runners, and those who are overweight.

 If you want to start running, you need a plan that progresses with you.
+A plan that you're in control of and not the other way around.
 Running shouldn’t be so hard that you risk injuring yourself, burning out, or giving up.
 That’s why I made an easy, 12-week plan and app for REAL beginners, called None to Run (N2R).

 Running is stressful on the body.
 Especially when you're just getting started.